robstave/angular2-training/session-three/page1.md

 </div>
 ```
-This is just a static html page to kinda get an idea of what we are looking at.
+This is just a static html page to get an idea of what we are looking at.

 ## Chicken list component